ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayjob-quick-start.md

 # RayJob Quickstart

 :::{warning}
-This is the alpha version of RayJob Support in KubeRay.
-There will be ongoing improvements for RayJob in the future releases.
+RayJob support in KubeRay is in alpha.
+Ongoing improvements are possible in the future releases.
 :::

 ## Prerequisites